igwgames/nes-starter-kit/guide/section_1/setting_up_your_tools.md

 Open `nes-starter-kit/.vscode/settings.json`, and change the setting `terminal.integrated.shell.windows` to wherever you installed cygwin.
 You will then have to also edit `nes-starter-kit/.vscode/tasks.json` to change the path used for `bash.exe`.

+You will also have to press "OK" on a dialog asking if you want to run cygwin, based on project settings.
+Please do this if you want builds to work!

+**NOTE**: I've found that VS Code acts weird about cygwin bash the first couple times I try to build... if you run into something similar, try closing VS Code and opening it again.
+You can also try opening one or two new tabs for your terminal - the first one may be cmd, and the second one cygwin bash in the wrong directory.
+The third one worked, and I stopped seeing issues.

 #### Compile and run on pressing ctrl+shift+b